 Second, I have read hundreds of consultative exam reports written by doctors who have indicated observations such as the following:

 Statements such as these indicate that doctors who examine claimants for SSDI and SSI disability cases will sometimes go out of their way to make notations in their examination reports that are not helpful to a claimant's case, and they may not accurately reflect the patient's pain.
-Even patients who are in pain are sometimes reluctant to express how badly they feel to people they have just met, even if those individuals are doctors, and the simple act of getting onto an examination table does not refute the presence of pain or invalidate one's alleged mobility problems (some people simply try to do their best at all times and even hide their pain).
+Even patients who are in pain are sometimes reluctant to express how badly they feel to people they have just met, even if those individuals are doctors.
+The simple act of getting onto an examination table does not refute the presence of pain or invalidate one's alleged mobility problems (some people simply try to do their best at all times and even hide their pain).
 And, regarding the last item, there are many patients with severe back problems who do not need the use of a cane at all times.

 Written by: Tim Moore, former Social Security claims examiner